Harley Academy

 Pros:

-• In-depth aesthetic medicine with extensive one-to-one mentoring during which you’re encouraged to ask questions which our clinical trainers will happily answer
+• In-depth aesthetic medicine with extensive personalised mentoring during which you’re encouraged to ask questions which our clinical trainers will happily answer

-• Builds your confidence in carrying out the entire treatment process from consultation and treatment planning to treatment and providing aftercare advice for a range of botox and soft tissue filler treatments
+• Builds your confidence in running the entire treatment process from consultation and treatment planning to treatment and providing aftercare advice for a range of botox and soft tissue injectable treatments

-• Self-paced with lots of online learning opportunities for those who wish to minimise travel to our City of London training campuses
+• Self-paced with lots of online learning opportunities for those who wish to minimise travel to our Manchester or City of London training campuses

 • Instils a solid understanding of facial anatomy, skin ageing and ethical practice